rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-classic-assemly.md

 {:toc}

 ## Bottom Assembly
-1. Mount the caster to the bottom
+1. Mount the caster to the bottom.

     | Components               |# |
     |:-----------------------  |:-|